pymc-devs/pymc-examples/myst_nbs/survival_analysis/bayes_param_survival_pymc3.myst.md

 ax.set_title("Weibull and log-logistic\nsurvival regression models");
 ```

-This post has been a short introduction to implementing parametric survival regression models in PyMC3 with a fairly simple data set.
-The modular nature of probabilistic programming with PyMC3 should make it straightforward to generalize these techniques to more complex and interesting data set.
+This post has been a short introduction to implementing parametric survival regression models in PyMC with a fairly simple data set.
+The modular nature of probabilistic programming with PyMC should make it straightforward to generalize these techniques to more complex and interesting data set.

 +++